marmelab/react-admin/docs/Inputs.md

 ### Usage

 Files are accepted or rejected based on the `accept`, `multiple`, `minSize` and `maxSize` props. `accept` must be a valid [MIME type](http://www.iana.org/assignments/media-types/media-types.xhtml) according to [input element specification](https://www.w3.org/wiki/HTML/Elements/input/file) or a valid file extension.
-If `multiple` is set to false and additional files are droppped, all files besides the first will be rejected.
+If `multiple` is set to false and additional files are dropped, all files besides the first will be rejected.
 Any file which does not have a size in the [`minSize`, `maxSize`] range, will be rejected as well.

 `<ImageInput>` delegates the preview of currently selected images to its child. `<ImageInput>` clones its child as many times as there are selected images, passing the image as the `record` prop.
-To preview a simple list of image thubnails, you can use `<ImageField>` as child, as follows:
+To preview a simple list of image thumbnails, you can use `<ImageField>` as child, as follows:

 ```jsx
 <ImageInput source="pictures" label="Related pictures" accept="image/*">